mocquin/physipy/docs/markdown/Model and inputs.md

 ```

-# Defining a set of inputs for a model
+# Using numpy/broadcasting : defining a set of inputs for a model

 ```python
 from physipy import m, s, K, kg